 The risk of 'unintended consequences'

-This week's crisis was the first time the Indian Air Force had entered Pakistani territory since the war of 1971.
-Security expert Sehmer believes the recent "dogfight" over Kashmir that saw two Indian jets shot down by Pakistan on Wednesday represents the "most substantial military confrontation" between the two since then.
+February's skirmish was the first time the Indian Air Force had entered Pakistani territory since the war of 1971.
+Security expert Sehmer believes that recent "dogfight" over Kashmir that saw two Indian jets shot down by Pakistan in February represents the "most substantial military confrontation" between the two since then.

 This piece has been updated to correct the date of the last war between India and Pakistan over Kashmir.